mynnydev/Structure/README.md

 ## 💡 Features

-- Spawn structures using a simple command
+- Spawn or Save structures using a simple command
 - Supports **rotation** and **mirror**
 - Exact positioning with **coordinates** and world selection
 - View all available structures via `/getlist`